 Taught by experts who are active researchers and consultants, with experiences of the past six Paralympic and Olympic Games, we focus on applying theoretical knowledge to real world sport and exercise situations.
-During the first two years of the Sport Psychology degree, your modules will focus on the core elements of the BPS-accredited degree scheme, plus introductory sport and exercise psychology and athlete development modules.
-Year three has a large emphasis on building transferable skills such as interviewing, needs assessment and presentation skills, and you will have the opportunity to conduct a needs analysis of a sports performer.
+During the first two years of study, your modules will focus on the core elements of a BPS-accredited degree scheme, plus introductory sport and exercise psychology modules.
+Year three has a large emphasis on building transferable skills such as interviewing and presentation skills, and you may have the opportunity to conduct a needs analysis of a sports performer.

 The Sport Psychology degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.

 In fact, you will be given the opportunity to learn about psychology in new ways and no two modules are entirely the same in terms of delivery and assessment.
 You will complete coursework including essays, practical reports, oral presentations and case studies.
 There will also be some examination assessments (seen and unseen) and in-class tests.